Prabowo Subianto

-Prabowo Subianto Djojohadikusumo (born 17 October 1951) is an Indonesian politician, businessman and former army lieutenant general who is the currently-appointed Minister of Defense of the Republic of Indonesia.
-He is the son of Sumitro Djojohadikusumo, an Indonesian economist, and Dora Sigar.
-He is the former husband of Titiek Suharto, the late President Suharto's second daughter.
-They were married in 1983 and divorced in 1998 during the Indonesian political crisis.
+Prabowo Subianto Djojohadikusumo (born 17 October 1951) is an Indonesian politician, businessman, and former military officer who has served as the eighth president of Indonesia since 2024.
+He was previously the 26th minister of defense under President Joko Widodo from 2019 to 2024.
+Prabowo is Indonesia's third president to have a military background after Suharto and Susilo Bambang Yudhoyono and is the oldest first-term president in Indonesian history.

-Prabowo graduated from the Indonesian Military Academy in 1970 and served in the Special Forces (Kopassus) until his appointment as chief of the Strategic Reserve Command (Kostrad) in 1998.
-That same year, he was dishonorably discharged from the military and subsequently banned from entering the United States because of alleged human rights violations.
-He has been described as nationalist-right.
+Prabowo graduated from the Indonesian Military Academy (Akademi Militer Nasional) in 1970 and primarily served in the Special Forces (Kopassus) until he was appointed to lead the Strategic Reserves Command (Kostrad) in 1998.
+Later that same year, he was discharged from the military and subsequently banned from entering the United States for allegedly committing human rights abuses.

-In early 2008, Prabowo's inner circle, including Fadli Zon, established the Great Indonesia Movement Party (Gerindra).
-In the 2009 presidential election, he ran unsuccessfully for the vice-presidency as Megawati Sukarnoputri's running mate.
-He contested the 2014 presidential election and was defeated by Jakarta Governor Joko Widodo, which he initially disputed.
-He made another unsuccessful run for the presidency in 2019 with Sandiaga Uno as his running mate and with the support of Gerindra, the Prosperous Justice Party (PKS), the National Mandate Party (PAN), the Democratic Party and Berkarya Party.
-His refusal to accept the result saw his followers stage protests that sparked deadly riots in Jakarta.
+In early 2008, Prabowo's inner circle established the Gerindra Party.
+In the 2009 presidential election, he ran unsuccessfully for the vice presidency as Megawati Sukarnoputri's running mate.
+He contested the 2014 presidential election and was defeated by Jakarta governor Joko Widodo, which he initially disputed.
+He made another unsuccessful run for the presidency in 2019 against Joko Widodo, with Sandiaga Uno as his running mate and with the support of Gerindra, the Prosperous Justice Party (PKS), the National Mandate Party (PAN), the Democratic Party (Demokrat), and Berkarya Party.
+His refusal to accept the result saw his followers stage protests that sparked riots in Jakarta.
+However, after a heated contest, Prabowo joined Joko Widodo's cabinet as his minister of defense for the 2019 to 2024 period.

 On 10 October 2021, Gerindra announced Prabowo as their candidate in the 2024 Indonesian presidential election.
-In June 2022, Prabowo initially declined the party's nomination, stating that he wanted to give the opportunity to another politician to run for the presidency.
-Despite his declining the bid, Gerindra insisted on his nomination.
-On 12 August 2022, Prabowo announced that he accepted Gerindra's nomination to contest the 2024 presidential election.

-Family background
+On 12 August 2022, Prabowo announced that he accepted Gerindra's nomination.
+Prabowo declared victory in the election on 14 February 2024, as early unofficial polling showed him with a lead in the first round of voting.
+On 20 March, the General Election Commission (KPU) certified the results and declared him as the president-elect of Indonesia.
+The Constitutional Court (MK) confirmed his status on 22 April 2024.
+Prabowo was sworn in as the 8th president of Indonesia on 20 October 2024.